 Approach TAT as a supervised or semi-supervised task where the target represents remaining time in the terminal for a container or vessel segment.
 Practical steps include:

-- •Define multi-hop targets: TAT from current state to berth release, yard exit, or gate clearance, depending on the operational objective.
+- Define multi-hop targets: TAT from current state to berth release, yard exit, or gate clearance.

-- •Temporal features: Time-of-day effects, shift changes, daylight vs. night operations, and historical peak periods.
+- Temporal features: Time-of-day effects, shift changes, daylight vs. night operations, and historical peaks.

-- •Contextual features: Weather, port congestion indices, and simulated scenarios to model resilience against disruption.
+- Contextual features: Weather, congestion indices, and simulated disruption scenarios.

-- •Model types: Gradient-boosted trees for tabular features, sequence models for temporal patterns, and lightweight neural nets for near-real-time inference when latency permits.
+- Model types: Gradient-boosted trees for tabular features, sequence models for temporal patterns, lightweight neural nets for low-latency inference.

 Deployment and Run-time